Pottarr/KMITL-SE-Classes-Archive/SE16/Year2/Semester1/Computer-Organization-and-Architecture/Notes/Lecture7.md

 >   - Windows: Manually
 >   - MacOS and Linux: Automatically

+> Block pointers
+> - Size: 1028B

 ### Linux File System Layout

+#### Partition

-- Normally the part of the partition which crash the system is the Super Blocks
+Normally the part of the partition which crash the system is the Super Blocks

+#### Boot Block

+OS can boot that partition if and only if it has a good condition Boot Block

 ## Secure Digital (SD) Card